-- 1. A replica of the source tables is created in the staging database, using, for example, the Oracle Data Integrator Common Format Designer feature. - Oracle Data Integrator Changed Data Capture (CDC) is activated on these replicated tables using the JKM <database> to Oracle Consistent (OGG).
-Starting the journals creates Oracle GoldenGate configuration files and sets up a CDC infrastructure in the staging database.
-Note that no active process is started for capturing source data at that stage.
+- 1. A replica of the source tables is created in the staging database, using, for example, the Oracle Data Integrator Common Format Designer feature. - 2.
+Oracle Data Integrator Changed Data Capture (CDC) is activated on these replicated tables using either the JKM <database> to Oracle Consistent (OGG) or the JKM <database> to Teradata Consistent (OGG).
+Starting the journals creates

-- 3. Using the generated configuration files, an Oracle GoldenGate Extract process is configured and started to capture changes from the source database, and corresponding Replicat processes are configured and started to replicate these changes into the staging database.
+- Oracle GoldenGate configuration files and sets up a CDC infrastructure in the staging database.
+Note that no active process is started for capturing source data at that stage. - 3.
+Using the generated configuration files, an Oracle GoldenGate Extract process is configured and started to capture changes from the source database, and corresponding Replicat processes are configured and started to replicate these changes into the staging database.
 Changes are replicated into both the replicated source table and the CDC infrastructure.
-GoldenGate can optionally be configured to perform the initial load of the source data into the staging tables. - 4.
-ODI interfaces can source from the replicated tables and use captured changes seamlessly within any ODI scenario.
+GoldenGate can optionally be configured to perform the initial load of the source data into the staging tables. - ODI interfaces can source from the replicated tables and use captured changes seamlessly within any ODI scenario.

-Oracle Data Integrator provides the Knowledge Modules listed in Table 26-1 for replicating online data from a source to a staging database.
-Unlike other CDC JKMs, the Oracle GoldenGate JKMs journalize data in a staging Oracle database and not in the source server.
+Oracle Data Integrator provides the Knowledge Modules listed in Table 28-1 for replicating online data from a source to a staging database.
+Unlike other CDC JKMs, the Oracle GoldenGate JKMs journalize data in the staging Oracle or Teradata database and not in the source server.

-The JKM <database> to Oracle Consistent (OGG) performs the following tasks:
+The JKM <database> to Oracle Consistent (OGG) and the JKM <database> to Teradata Consistent (OGG) perform the same tasks:

-- Creates and manages the ODI CDC framework infrastructure on the replicated tables - Generates the parameter files to setup the Oracle GoldenGate capture (Extract) and Delivery (Replicat) processes - Provides extra steps to check the configuration of the source database and proposes tips to correct the configuration - Generates a readme file explaining how to complete the setup
+- Create and manage the ODI CDC framework infrastructure on the replicated tables - Generate the parameter files to setup the Oracle GoldenGate capture (Extract) and Delivery (Replicat) processes - Provide extra steps to check the configuration of the source database and proposes tips to correct the configuration - Generate a readme file explaining how to complete the setup